mpvkabeer/reference_application/ReadMe.md

 3. Open Eclipse or other IDE (where you have installed STS 4) and Import this project (select the option 'Existing Maven project into workspace' in the wizard)
 4. Open MySQL Workbench Open create a schema referencedb (or any name of your wish)
 5. Open db folder of the this project and run the sql file in MySQL Workbench.
 This will create 2 tables in the referencedb Database (Schema)
-6. Right click in the project title in the STS and click on 'Build Path'=> 'Configure Build Path' and check if java version an classpath are correct
+6. Right click on the project title in the STS and click on 'Build Path'=> 'Configure Build Path' and check if java version an classpath are correct.
+Please make sure Java version shown in Library tab is jdk-19.
+If not, please edit it and set it as jdk-19.
+7. Also Set the right Compliance Level in Eclipse.
+To do this, Right click on the project title, Build Path -> Configure Build Path -> Java Compiler -> Select Compliance Level as 19
-7. open application.properties file and give the right credentials (username, paasword, hostname, port and database name) for the MySQL
+8. Open application.properties file and give the right credentials (username, paasword, hostname, port and database name) for the MySQL and Elasticsearch
+9. This project demonstrate the CRUD operation for ES.
+So we will create an index named "products" in ES.
+To do this, Open "Multi ElasticSeach Head" and connect to ES.
+In "Any Request" tab, type "http://localhost:9200/" in the Query URL section, and enter "products" in the Query parameter section.
+Select type as "PUT", type {} as request body., and finally click on "Request Button"
-8. Right click in the project title in the STS and click on 'Run As'=> 'Java Application' and then select the main class file "ReferenceApplication" in the popup window.
+10. To run the project, Right click in the project title in the STS and click on 'Run As'=> 'Java Application' and then select the main class file "ReferenceApplication" in the popup window.
-9. Wait for few seconds, Check in the console window if you get any error.
-If no errors then fine
+11. Wait for few seconds, Check in the console window if you get any error.
+If no errors then fine.
-10. To test the APIs, open any Rest Client call http://localhost:8080/users (GET method).
-If you get list of users in the result, it is working fine
+12. To test the APIs for Database operations, open any Rest Client call http://localhost:8080/users (GET method).
+If you get list of users in the result, it is working fine.
+Test the othr APIs also.
-11. To test the UI, Open http://localhost:8080/welcome in any browser
+13. To test the Database CRUD operations via UI, Open http://localhost:8080/welcome in any browser
+14. To test the ElasticSearch CRUD operations via UI, Open http://localhost:8080/ in any browser
+15. Done
 =========================================================================================================================

 *Any questions, Contact Ahamed Kabeer: +91 9843527241 or hakabeer@gmail.com*